 See?
 Quick and easy, right?
 My kind of recipe.

 Salads are usually pretty simple to make and it doesn’t get any more simple than this.
-If you make it, tag me on Instagram (@delightfuladventures) or post a pic of it on my Facebook wall.
-I’d love to see!
+If you make it, post a pic and tag me on Instagram (@delightfuladventures) or leave me a comment and rating below.

-If you like this simple black-eyed pea salad recipe, you may also like these other simple recipes:
+If you like this simple black-eyed pea salad recipe, you may also like these other easy vegan recipes:

 - Sweet Potato Broccoli Chickpea Bowls